clear search

 • Tim experienced itching and tingling of the mouth and lips after eating a granola bar at age five.

-• Tim’s parents assumed that reaction was due to peanut allergy.
+• Tim’s parents assumed that the reaction was due to a peanut allergy.

 • His previous healthcare provider recommended strict peanut avoidance.